Office Hours: Monday thru Friday 8:00 a.m. to 4:25 p.m.

 Cemetery policies are conspicuously posted and readily visible to the public.

 Floral arrangements accompanying the casket or urn at the time of burial will be placed on the completed grave.
-Fresh cut and artificial flowers may be placed on graves at any time of the year.
+Artificial flowers may be placed on graves at the end of the mowing season on October 1 and must be removed when the mowing season resumes on April 1.
 They will be removed when they become faded and unsightly.

 Christmas wreaths or grave blankets may be placed on graves starting Nov.
 1 and will be removed starting Jan.
 20 of each year, weather permitting.
 Grave floral blankets may not be larger in size than two by three feet.
 They may not be secured to headstones or markers.

 Permanent plantings, statues, vigil lights, breakable objects, pinwheels, balloons, toys and stuffed animals and similar commemorative items are not permitted on the graves at any time.
 Unauthorized items removed from gravesites that appear to be of significant value will be held for 30 days and may be reclaimed during this time.
 Notify the Visitors Center if reclaim is desired of an item that may have been held for 30 days.

 Please be aware that small American flags are not considered to be floral items and will be removed from gravesites except during the period of 10 days before to 10 days after Memorial Day.

 Floral items should be placed at the side of headstones in line with the headstone row.
 This allows for equipment operations and prevents damage to floral items.
 Floral items should not be secured to headstones or markers.

 Your cooperation and assistance in helping us to maintain this facility as a national shrine is sincerely appreciated.

 back to top